rrousselGit/riverpod/README.md

 ## Contributing

-Contributions are welcomed!
+Contributions are welcome!

 Here is a curated list of how you can help:

 - Report bugs and scenarios that are difficult to implement
 - Report parts of the documentation that are unclear
 - Fix typos/grammar mistakes
-- Update the documentation / add examples
+- Update the documentation or add examples
 - Implement new features by making a pull-request

 ## Sponsors